coolya/some-modelix-samples/doc/README.md

    The gradle build process will have downloaded all plugins needed to `mps/build/dependencies` (for this use case `modelix-cloud-access` is required).
    MPS behaves just like the web client and obtains model knowledge from the `model-server`.
    MPS is thus not required but an optional client to try the collaborative 'real-time' feature.

+5. Explore the app at [http://localhost:????/](http://localhost:????/)
+   Note:
+     * Changes to the model from any client will automatically synchronize with all other clients, you will **not** have to manually reload the model.